Students with caring responsibilities

 General advice and guidance

 If you are a carer and would like to speak to someone before starting university please contact us email@example.com or by phone on (0116) 257 7872/366 4456.
 If you are a young carer and have a support worker we can liaise with your support worker if you prefer.
 If you are a Leicester resident you may be able to apply for a Carers Passport, for more information on carers services visit Leicester Carers Support Service

 If you find yourself missing classes because of problems relating to caring for someone else this may impact on you keeping up with your academic work.
 Missed deadlines and poor attendance will affect your academic performance so you will need to inform a member of staff if your studies become affected.
 Make sure you let a member of your Student Advice Centre, personal or course tutor know if you are having problems.
 University guidelines explain the regulations in place for deferral of assessments due to extenuating circumstances.

 Time out to be a carer

-If you have to suspend your studies to care for someone your funding is usually also suspended.
+If you have to undertake a leave of absence to care for someone your funding is usually also suspended.
 However, your funding provider has the discretion to keep paying your student loan and grant if you have been receiving one.
 You must write and request this and provide evidence, including evidence that you will be in hardship if you are not paid.
-If you need help doing this please contact the Transitions Team on email@example.com.
+If you need help doing this please contact the Transitions Team on firstname.lastname@example.org.

 We offer support to eligible students with the financial costs of caring responsibilities with a bursary of up to £1,000 per year.
 For more information about this bursary, eligibility criteria and how to apply please email email@example.com.

 Depending on individual circumstances, students may also be able to get additional funding from the DMU Support Fund.